 More Theory Work —–> More Live Q&As

-As mentioned before, try to create 1 quiz per topic.
+As mentioned before, try to create quiz for every topic.
 Make sure that each quiz covers the entire content inside the topic and is challenging enough to test the student’s learning.

 Finally, having a longer and more difficult quiz (like final exams that you take in school) can be a good addition.
 This quiz should challenge the student’s learning throughout the entire course, so it should be based on the entire course.
 These final exam-style quizzes are only suited for long-form courses that have more than 5 topics.

 Sometimes neglected and left underutilized, we feel like these fields in our Single Course pages carry some of the most significance.
 These fields are useful in SEO as well as creating more insightful online course syllabuses.
 So let’s take a look at each and what purpose these fields serve inside your online course built with Tutor LMS.

 Target Audience: In this section of the course, you should be answering an all-important question, “Who is this course built for”.
 Mention explicitly who the course is primarily for, and who will benefit from this course.